alex-pancho/testing_ideas/README.md

 # Testing ideas
-Just some ideas about testing

-flask --app flaskr init-db
+A collection of testing ideas and a set of tasks to train your testing skills